-- 3.4.1 The Licensing Authority will require the following supporting documents to be served with all prize gaming permit applications: - proof of age (a certified copy or sight of an original birth certificate, photo style driving licence, or passport - all applicants for these permits must be aged 18 or over) - proof that the applicant has the right to occupy the premises.
+3.4.1 The Licensing Authority will require the following supporting documents to be served with all prize gaming permit applications:

+- proof of age (a certified copy or sight of an original birth certificate, photo style driving licence, or passport - all applicants for these permits must be aged 18 or over) - proof that the applicant has the right to occupy the premises.
 Acceptable evidence would be a copy of any lease, a copy of the property's deeds or a similar document - □ the result of a criminal records basic disclosure [criminal conviction certificate] (the disclosure must have been issued within the previous month).
-This will be used to check that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act.)
-Basic Disclosures can be obtained from Disclosure Scotland.
-For further details call their helpline number 0870 609 6006, or visit the website http://www.disclosurescotland.co.uk/. - A plan of the premises for which the permit is sought showing the following items: - (i) the boundary of the building with any external or internal walls, entrances and exits to the building and any internal doorways - (iii) The location where any prize gaming will take place (including any seating and tables) and the area where any prizes will be displayed - (iv) the positioning and types of any other amusement machines on the premises - (v) the location of any fixed or semi-fixed counters, booths or offices on the premises whereby staff monitor the customer floor area - (vi) the location of any ATM/cash machines or change machines - (vii) the location of any fixed or temporary structures such as columns or pillars - (viii) the location and height of any stages in the premises; any steps, stairs, elevators, balconies or lifts in the premises - (ix) the location of any public toilets in the building
+This will be used to check that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act.) - Basic Disclosures can be obtained from the Disclosure and Barring Service (DBS).
+Further information is available on their website: www.gov.uk/government/publications/basic-checks. - A plan of the premises for which the permit is sought showing the following items: - (i) the boundary of the building with any external or internal walls, entrances and exits to the building and any internal doorways - (iii) The location where any prize gaming will take place (including any seating and tables) and the area where any prizes will be displayed - (iv) the positioning and types of any other amusement machines on the premises - (v) the location of any fixed or semi-fixed counters, booths or offices on the premises whereby staff monitor the customer floor area - (vi) the location of any ATM/cash machines or change machines - (vii) the location of any fixed or temporary structures such as columns or pillars - (viii) the location and height of any stages in the premises; any steps, stairs, elevators, balconies or lifts in the premises - (ix) the location of any public toilets in the building